Turbulent Indigo

+Background

 The album marked her return to Warner Music (formerly WEA) distribution after her previous album, Night Ride Home, was distributed by MCA for its then-newly purchased subsidiary Geffen Records (which, prior to the sale to MCA, had distributed through WEA).

-The album takes inspiration from the Dutch artist Vincent van Gogh for Mitchell's self-portrait on the cover.
+Music

 The song "Turbulent Indigo" references van Gogh, while describing the mental turmoil both he and Mitchell face in the creative process.
-Mitchell goes on to outline irrational feelings of intense rage and jealousy in the track "Borderline".
 The song "Not to Blame" was rumored to be about Mitchell's fellow singer-songwriter and former lover Jackson Browne, who was alleged to have beaten his girlfriend, actress Daryl Hannah.

 Mitchell also takes in non-personal issues, notably in the song "Magdalene Laundries", which recounts the sufferings of Irish women once consigned to Magdalen Asylums run by the Roman Catholic Church and made to work in the asylums' laundries.
 Similarly, the song "Sex Kills" referenced a number of late 20th century topical issues, including violence, AIDS, global warming and consumerism.